March 2020: Volunteer Profile

-Meet Sarah Adam: Madeline Island Retreatant
+Meet Sarah Adams: Madeline Island Retreatant

 I am grateful for the Breast Cancer Recovery Infinite Boundaries Retreats.
 I volunteer to give back to this wonderful organization that facilitated my healing and to pay it forward to other survivors.
 My first visit to Madeline Island was in 2011 with my aunt and uncle as they swam the 2-mile Point to LaPointe swim race.
 When I learned about the Infinite Boundaries Retreat on Madeline Island, I knew immediately there was no better location to begin my healing.